wjrmffldrhrl/chatgpt-keeper/README.md

 # Project Name
 This project is a script that extracts specific div values from an html file, and saves the text in markdown format.

+You can start from [chrome web store](https://chrome.google.com/webstore/detail/chatgpt-keeper/mgbiokepgpjnpadhbcggcnnlnpkajhdl?hl=en-US)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.